tomjlw/VIP/README.md

 of GPU, so that I can compare runtime of both.

 # Result
-For raw data with length 1201, GPU takes 11.6 microseconds to execute the kernel while matlab needs 197 mcroseconds.
+For raw data with length 1201, GPU takes 11.6 microseconds to execute the kernel while matlab needs 197 microseconds.